 The Indiana Letters About Literature contest is a program of the Indiana Center for the Book, an affiliate of the Library of Congress.
 The contest is supported by the James and Madeleine McMullen Family Foundation and the Indiana State Library Foundation.
 To support the Indiana Letters About Literature program, donate here.

-The Indiana Letters About Literature contest is closed for the 2019-2020 school year.
-Please check back for the 2020-2021 school year.
-Thank you for your interest!
+The Indiana Letters About Literature contest is now complete for the 2020-2021 school year.

 - Letters About Literature Anthologies